 But there is also a demand from manufacturers for recycled scrap, rather than having to go through the far more costly approach of drilling for virgin ore.

 The reasons we recycle scrap metal may have changed since the 1940s, but scrap recycling remains a fast-growing industry for several good reasons.
 Manufacturers have come to rely on recycled scrap to reduce costs when they manufacture new products, and we all benefit with a healthier environment when we keep waste scrap out of our landfills.

 What we need now is to increase the rates by which individuals and businesses bring their scrap metal to recycling firms like GLE Scrap Metal.

 As a premier scrap metal and electronic recycler, GLE Scrap Metal performs environmentally-friendly processing and recycling of all base and precious metals.
-Family owned and operated, GLE maintains a zero-landfill policy to help protect our natural resources and help conserve energy.
+Family owned and operated, GLE strives protect our natural resources and help conserve energy.
 The scrap metal you bring to GLE will be processed and supplied to global end-users to be transformed into new products.

 GLE Scrap Metal is continually training its staff on environmental procedures, and follows the guidelines set by the Occupational Safety and Health Administration and ISRI.
 GLE also works closely with professional environmental consultants to maintain compliance on all existing and future environmental laws and standards.